jmcalalang/f5-automation-toolchain-lab/docs/module4/lab1.rst

 Task |labmodule|\.\ |labnum|\.8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Note:: TS consumer with Kafka_ was chosen as an example.
-Many solutions can consume Kafka Topics and there are several provider managed Kafka solutions in the ecosystem.
+Many solutions can consume Kafka Topics, and there are several providers managed Kafka solutions in the ecosystem.
 There are other examples of consumer types available to TS on the _CloudDocs which can be used.

 There is no configuration within the BIG-IP TMUI to show.
 The TS **Poller** polls the BIG-IP for tmstat information and send it out to the **Consumer**.
 The **Listener** part of TS has now exposed a port available on the BIG-IP management IP address which accepts data to be forwarded to the **Consumer**.

+.. seealso:: Covering the consumer configuration is not covered in this Module.
+However, there is an example of this in the ``Extra`` Module of this lab.

 This concludes Module 4 and configuring your BIG-IP system forwarder with F5 Telemetry Streaming.